KarthikAkshaj/ownchef/R2_SETUP_GUIDE.md

 - ✅ 1 million Class A operations/month
 - ✅ 10 million Class B operations/month

-This is perfect for a recipe app and will stay free for a long time!

 ## Security Best Practices
 1. ✅ Never commit `.env` to Git (already in .gitignore)